Portland Hypoxic Brain Damage Attorney

 - Epilepsy: Children born with HIE are often diagnosed later with epilepsy, a brain disorder caused by unusual neural activity that can trigger a seizure.
 HIE-related epilepsy is often triggered by bright or flashing lights, but it can also be caused by varying sensory inputs.

 An immediate treatment for HIE is brain cooling or a hypothermia treatment.
 If a newborn’s brain is swelling due to neural damage caused by oxygen or blood deprivation, then cooling it to a safe temperature and for a prolonged period has been shown to reduce the severity of HIE and its lingering symptoms.

 However, there is currently no known cure for HIE.
 The next step after it is diagnosed and seems to be permanent is to try to make the child’s life more comfortable through different therapies.
 Disabilities caused by HIE might be permanent, but the consequences of them can be mitigated.

 Recovering Compensation for You & Your Child

 When a medical mistake leads to serious injury in a newborn, the parents may seek compensation by filing a lawsuit.
 Attorney Patrick Angel helps families recover compensation for injuries caused by avoidable medical errors.
 The specific damages depend on the situation but may include compensation for medical bills, physical and occupational therapy, accommodations to the home, emotional damages, and pain and suffering.

 Call (503) 862-8666 to discuss your case with our attorney.
 We want to help you take legal action!

-Has encyclopedic knowledge of the law and has an extensive network of experts to call on.- Heather A.
+Excellent attorney, highly recommend.
+Very patient, thorough, compassionate, pragmatic and tough.
+Has encyclopedic knowledge of the law and has an extensive network of experts to call on or refer to as necessary.- Heather A.